petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 Thus, your theme is entirely fresh and original.
 Nothing to do with rocket. _**Except**_ the 3 rocket grid areas.

-- Rocket header area - or _'header-grid-area'_ in css class lingo.
+- Rocket header area - or _'header-grid-area'_ in CSS class semantics.
-- Rocket sidebar area - or _'sidebar-grid-area'_ in css class lingo.
+- Rocket sidebar area - or _'sidebar-grid-area'_ in CSS class semantics.
-- Rocket content area - or _'content-grid-area'_ in css class lingo
+- Rocket content area - or _'content-grid-area'_ in CSS class semantics

 So the name of the game with all themes here is to be totally creative, _**excepting that portion of the work which is handled by the three areas,**_ which you are still creative with, but in a more constrained manner, because each area is also rocket code that you are interacting with.